What Is A Strawberry Jar?

 - Pour water into the core several times to moisten the soil throughout the jar.

-- Sprinkle plants well to clean them of any dirt and to provide humidity while they are getting settled.
+- Sprinkle plants well to clean them of dirt and provide humidity while getting settled.
 After the first watering, be careful about overwatering.

 - Wait until the soil surface is almost dry before adding more water.
 If you can spare a lazy-susan, place the jar on one.

-- This will make it easier to turn it several times a week in order to give the plants an equal amount of light.
+- This will make it easier to turn it several times a week to give the plants an equal amount of light.

 I have seen plastic drums planted after the manner of a strawberry jar.